1860 Wiyot massacre: Survivors

 There were few survivors.
 One woman, Jane Sam, survived by hiding in a trash pile.
 Two cousins, Matilda and Nancy Spear, hid with their three children on the west side of the island and later found seven other children still alive.
 A young boy, Jerry James, was found alive in his dead mother's arms.
 Polly Steve was wounded badly and left for dead, but recovered.
 One of the few Wiyot men on the island during the attack, Mad River Billy, jumped into the bay and swam to safety in Eureka.
-Another woman, Kaiquaish (also known as Josephine Beach) and her eleven-month-old son William survived by not being on the island in the first place.
-Kaiquaish had set out in a canoe with her son to participate with the ceremonies, but became lost in the fog and was forced to return home before the attacks began.
+Kaiquaish (also known as Josephine Beach) and her eleven-month-old son William survived because although she had set out for the island in a canoe to participate in the ceremonies, she became lost in the fog and returned home.

 Coordinated attacks

-The Tuluwat/Indian Island massacre was part of a coordinated simultaneous attack that targeted other nearby Wiyot sites, including an encampment on the Eel River.
-The same day the same party was reported to have killed 58 more people at South Beach, about 1 mi south of Eureka even though many of the women worked for the white families and many could speak "good English."
-On 28 February 1860, 40 more Wiyot were killed on the South Fork of the Eel River, and 35 more at Eagle Prairie a few days later.
-Though the attack was widely condemned in newspapers outside Humboldt County, no one was ever prosecuted for the murders.
+The massacre was part of a coordinated simultaneous attack that targeted other nearby Wiyot sites, including an encampment on the Eel River.
+The same day the same party was reported to have killed 58 more people at South Beach, about 1 mi south of Eureka, even though many of the women worked for the white families and many could speak "good English".
+Two days after the Tuluwat massacre, on February 28, 40 more Wiyot were killed on the South Fork of the Eel River, and a few days later 35 more were killed at Eagle Prairie.

 Media reaction

-Bret Harte wrote an editorial in The Northern California in Union (now Arcata, California) against the massacre and would soon need to leave the area due to the threats against his life.
+Bret Harte wrote an editorial in The Northern California in Union (now Arcata, California) condemning the massacre; soon after, he had to leave the area because of threats against his life by the genocide sympathizers.
 In the editorial, Harte wrote:

 [A] more shocking and revolting spectacle was never exhibited to the eyes of a Christian and civilized people.
 Old women, wrinkled and decrepit, lay weltering in blood, their brains dashed out and dabbled with their long gray hair.
 Infants scarce a span long, with their faces cloven with hatchets and their bodies ghastly with wounds."

 Several prominent local citizens also wrote letters to the San Francisco papers angrily condemning the attacks and naming suspected conspirators.